Eynorey/SAM/_docs/UC-Specification-Search-available-courses.md

 ### 5.1 Postcondition One

 A number of courses found is 1 or larger.
 In this case a list of courses is presented under the search-field.

 ### 5.2 Postcondition Two

-A number of courses found is 0.
+A number of courses found is 0\.
 In this case a notification is shown to the user, stating that the search had no success and key-words or parameters should be change in order to find needed course.
 A button "Create this course" should be shown below notifying the user that he can be the first one to offer a course with given parameters.

 ## 6\.
 Extension Points

 The following sections represent a list of possible use case extensions.

 ### 6.1 Autofill

 An autofill feature can be implemented to extend the use case.
 The search field would expand into a dynamic list of popular items searched before, starting with the same characters as the user's search-request.

+### 6.2 Sort function

+Along with the filters, user can be offered to filter the search results by date, rating or relevance.